Core Concepts

 Connection to OpenAPI

 Keep in mind: Future Auto-Discovery.
 Apivalk is moving towards full auto-discovery of security schemes.
-In the future, it will be able to automatically detect and document your security configuration (including names and versions) directly from your middleware and authenticators.See the OpenAPI Generator documentation for details on how to configure these components.
+In the future, it will be able to automatically detect and document your security configuration (including names and versions) directly from your middleware and authenticators.See the OpenAPI Generator documentation for full examples including JWT Bearer, API Key, and OAuth2 setups.

 Examples: Getting Started with Middleware